 WiFi

 WiFi is only appropriate for greenhouses, tunnels, barns, or any site with existing wireless coverage.
 Range and reliability are not suited to open-field deployments.
-Power draw is higher than cellular or LoRaWAN for the same duty cycle.
+Power draw is higher than cellular for the same duty cycle.
 Use WiFi when the logger is within 30 m of a reliable access point and nowhere else.

 Power: Battery, Solar, and Mains